Gibson vs Fender

 One of the biggest topics in any Gibson vs Fender debate are the signature tones that emanate from two guitar brands.
 And of course, any discussion on their respective tones wouldn’t be complete without reference the type of tone woods used to construct the instruments.

 Starting in the 50s, Fender started using pine and ash.
 Here’s a superb example of one of the best values on the market today that captures the essential sound that first originated from a small factory in California; a Squier Classic Vibe 50’s Telecaster by Fender.
 Take this modern descendant, make some modest upgrades and you have a killer tone time machine.
+Read our full review on this fine instrument here.

 While pine was certainly light and cost effective, ash gave Fender guitars its signature sound: light, bell-like and relaxed, yet twangy when the player desires that effect.
 This is due to the malleability of ash wood, which added to the easy feel of Fender guitars.
 In the 50s and 60s, Fender also experimented with alder wood.

-Gibson, on the other hand, primarily uses mahogany for it’s solid bodies, a much denser wood.
+Gibson, on the other hand, primarily uses mahogany for its solid bodies, a much denser wood.
 This contributes to the thicker, warmer tones of models as the Les Paul Standard.
 Gibson also uses maple tops on these guitars which imparts a crisp, light sound.
 When mixed together, they produce the familiar Les Paul sonic footprint.

 While Gibson may have been first of the two to be an instrument builder, time, production methods and market stratification have leveled the playing field for both companies dramatically.